Skip to content

 Both of these promises can be externally finalized which will result in the fetch/timeout promise to be resolved or rejected and abortCtrl aborted.

-1. options: all options provided to the fetch function
+1. options: all options provided to the fetch function after being processed by the interceptors/transformers

 Method Specific Functions